 About me

-I was also a postdoctoral fellow (2020-21) in the Department of Philosophy and the Schwartz Reisman Institute for Technology and Society (University of Toronto), where I examined problems surrounding the legal and social regulation of artificial intelligence, as well as fundamental questions on the ethical and philosophical implications of AI and emerging technologies.
+I was also a Postdoctoral Fellow (2020–2021) in the Department of Philosophy and the SRI at the University of Toronto.
+In this role, I examined issues related to the legal and social regulation of artificial intelligence, as well as foundational ethical and philosophical questions surrounding AI and emerging technologies.

 My Erdös number is 4, along the following path: